 Building habits and creating positive change can be easy—if you have the right approach.
 A system based on how human psychology really works.
 A process that makes change easier.
 Tools that don’t rely on guesswork or faulty principles.

 Popular thinking about habit formation and change feeds into our impulse to set unrealistic expectations.
 We know habits matter; we just need more good habits and fewer bad ones.
 But here we are, still struggling to change.
 Still thinking it’s our fault.
 All my research and hands-on experience tell me that this is exactly the wrong mindset.
-In order to design successful habits and change your behaviours, you should do three things.

 - Stop judging yourself.

 - Take your aspirations and break them down into tiny behaviours.

 - Embrace mistakes as discoveries and use them to move forward.

 While the following habits are sequential, you don’t have to do all of them at once.
 Simply pick and focus on one tiny habit to work on before moving to the next.